 BIFoR aims to provide fundamental science, social science and cultural research of direct relevance to forested landscapes anywhere in the world.
 We make the evidence-based case for forests as part of one-planet living.

 The Birmingham Institute of Forest Research was formed in 2014 as a direct result of a £15 million philanthropic donation that was match-funded by the University.
 The funding was given to enable the newly formed Institute to investigate the impact of climate and environmental change on woodlands and the resilience of trees to invasive pests and pathogens.

 Central to the donation was co-funding of the set up and running of a Free Air Carbon Dioxide (FACE) facility, the only such facility in the northern hemisphere which is our key research infrastructure.
 BIFoR FACE has placed scientists at Birmingham in a globally unique position to investigate the impact of climate change on trees.

-In the video above, Professor Rob MacKenzie, Director of BIFoR, describes the focus of the institute's work and the importance of understanding how forests work.
+In the video above, Professor Rob MacKenzie, on of the Director's of BIFoR, describes the focus of the institute's work and the importance of understanding how forests work.